PuZheng/generator-flask-crud/README.md

 ### object

     * add fields
-    * add validation rule for each field in 'object/app.js'
+    * make sure there's one validation rule for each field in 'object/app.js' (this is due to a bug of semantic-ui).
-    * add validation test in 'object\_view' if necessary.
+    * add validation tests in 'object\_view' if necessary.
-    * add validation test in 'object\_json' if necessary.
+    * add validation tests in 'object\_json' if necessary, return 403 if validation failed.